 The Alife2 trial

-Alife2 is a new study (October 2015) investigating whether anti-coagulant (blood–thinning) treatment reduces the risk of miscarriage in women with two or more (unexplained) miscarriages and inherited thrombophilia – a blood-clotting problem.
+The Alife2 trial is investigating whether anti-coagulant (blood–thinning) treatment reduces the risk of miscarriage in women with two or more (unexplained) miscarriages and inherited thrombophilia – a blood-clotting problem.

 If you might be interested in taking part in the Alife2 trial, here’s what you need to know: